jgbishop/sxs-settings/README.md

 #### Easily Closing a Side-by-Side Window

-To easily close the window that opens up when a Side-by-Side Settings command is issued, simply issue the command a second time.
+To close the window that opens up when a Side-by-Side Settings command is issued, simply issue the same command a second time.
 The window that opened up will be closed for you!
 This is a particularly helpful feature when a command is bound to a keyboard shortcut.

 #### Default Keyboard Shortcut